sabativi/ninjaGame/README.md

 =========

 A game written in python
-You are a Ninja in a city, run and kill your ennemy to get points
+You are a Ninja in a city, run and kill your ennemies to get points

+To play the game, you need to download python and the pygame library

 A description of which file is used for :